-The influence module in Heap allows you to analyze what behaviors or marketing channels have influenced behavior of interest.
+The influence chart in Heap allows you to analyze what behaviors or marketing channels have influenced behavior of interest.
 This helps you answer questions like:

 - Should I invest more in my email marketing efforts, my ad campaigns, or my website content?